 Similarly, have a six-month plan for AFTER you put the album out.
 Too many artists make something brilliant and then immediately move on to the next thing.
 If you believe in your work, then you owe it to yourself to get it heard by as many people as possible.
 An album can continue to live on-- through new music videos for old songs, remixes, in-depth track breakdowns on your blog, strategic live performances, tours, or any number of other ideas.

 Finally: keep a calendar, whether on your phone or one of those little ones you can carry around.
 You may not be super busy right now, but eventually, if you do things right, it's going to be a whirlwind of shows, possible shows, studio dates, interviews, writing sessions, meetings and more.
-Stay on top of things and don't burn out, and DON'T BE A FLAKY ARTIST.
+Stay on top of things, don't burn out, and DON'T BE A FLAKY ARTIST.
 If you say you're going to do something, do it.

 5. LIGHTNING ROUND: BASIC TIPS AND RESOURCES

 - You need a website.
 That doesn't necessarily mean you have to pay someone a ton of money for one.
 My website isn't the prettiest, but it costs me nothing and is incredibly user-friendly.
 Look into Blogger or Wordpress or other free services.
 A few more tips on that here.

 - Circumstances change quickly, but as of right now you should also be on Twitter, Facebook (with a fan page), Tumblr, YouTube, Soundcloud (which allows you to post your songs for free; you can then link to them from your main site) and Bandcamp (which allows you to post songs or albums and allows other people to buy them).
 I'm not saying you have to "buy in" to any of these sites or let them take over your life, but it's good to at least be signed up and link back to your main site so more people can find you.